 We also have a Cybersecurity insurance policy to protect us in a worst-case scenario.
-Our insurance policy is through Coalition Cybersecurity Insurance, who provides state-of-the-art cybersecurity and best-in-class cyber insurance.
+Our insurance policy is through Coalition Cybersecurity Insurance, which provides state-of-the-art cybersecurity and best-in-class cyber insurance.
 The Coalition Cybersecurity platform provides 24/7 security monitoring, automated alerts, employee training, and access to experts who help prevent cyber incidents before they occur.

 - It makes your financial statements meaningless for analysis

-- You could mislead external stakeholders and provide inaccurate financials resulting in potential legal action.
+- You could mislead external stakeholders and provide inaccurate financials, resulting in potential legal action.
 One of the main rules in running a successful business is to have it always ready for sale.
-And if you’re using the business as a personal bank account then no one will want to buy or invest in something like that.
+And if you’re using the business as a personal bank account, then no one will want to buy or invest in something like that.
 A savvy investor/buyer will know if your numbers are lying, so don’t compromise your valuation because you don’t feel like transferring money to your personal account.

-- It could pierce the corporate veil, meaning you could lose your limited liability shield if you were ever taken to court and they could prove that your business account was being used for personal expenses.
+- It could pierce the corporate veil, meaning you could lose your limited liability shield if you were ever taken to court, and they could prove that your business account was being used for personal expenses.

-- If the IRS catches you doing this then they will start questioning all of your legitimate business expenses.
+- If the IRS catches you doing this, then they will start questioning all of your legitimate business expenses.

-- If the personal expenses are classified as distributions then your distributions could trigger a red flag from the IRS because they’re very high in proportion to your salaries.
+- If the personal expenses are classified as distributions, then your distributions could trigger a red flag from the IRS because they’re very high in proportion to your salaries.

-- You don’t need to worry about reporting cash tips separately through payroll, or underreporting tips to the IRS.
+- You don’t need to worry about reporting cash tips separately through payroll or under-reporting tips to the IRS.

 - It allows us to reconcile tips received with tips paid out more accurately because we see all transactions related to tips.